jennifertieu/jennifertieu/README.md

 Web Developer
 -------------

-I am an entry-level front-end developer passionate about solving technical problems and building user-friendly applications.
+I am a junior front-end developer that builds user-friendly applications to solve technical problems. .

 * 🌍  I'm based in Texas
 * ✉️  You can contact me at [jennifer.tieuu@gmail.com](mailto:jennifer.tieuu@gmail.com)